-Volunteer opportunities: Catechist-Helpers, while they do not teach as such, serve as mentors and as guides for a specific Special Friend during the SPRED session.
-The Catechist Helper accompanies his or her Special Friend in preparation to receive the Sacraments.
+Catechist Helpers: while they do not teach as such, they serve as mentors and guides for a specific special friend during the SPRED session.
+The Catechist Helper accompanies his or her Special Friend in preparation to receive the sacraments.

-Time commitment of volunteers:The SPRED Program runs from September to May; sessions with our Special Friends are 2 hours long (from 10:00 am to 12:00 noon) on 12 Sundays.
-Catechist preparation meetings are approximately 1 and a half hours long the week before each full session.
-During these meetings the Catechists develop their own strong faith community and prepare for the full sessions.
+The SPRED Program generally runs from September to May; sessions with our special friends are two hours long (from 10:00 am to 12:00 noon) every other Sunday during that time.
+Catechist preparation meetings are approximately one and a half hours long the week before each full session.
+During these meetings, the catechists develop their own strong faith community and prepare for the full sessions.